Stereotypic movement disorder: Diagnosis

-Stereotyped movements are common in infants and young children; if the child is not distressed by movements and daily activities are not impaired, diagnosis is not warranted.
-When stereotyped behaviors cause significant impairment in functioning, an evaluation for stereotypic movement disorder is warranted.
+For a diagnosis of SMD, the symptoms must be present for a minimum of four weeks.
 There are no specific tests for diagnosing this disorder, although some tests may be ordered to rule out other conditions.
-SMD may occur with Lesch–Nyhan syndrome, intellectual disability, Autistic Spectrum Disorder, fetal alcohol exposure, or as a result of amphetamine intoxication.
+SMD may occur with Lesch–Nyhan syndrome, intellectual disability, autistic spectrum disorder, fetal alcohol exposure, or as a result of amphetamine intoxication.

 When diagnosing stereotypic movement disorder, DSM-5 calls for specification of: